nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 `nautobot-server populate_platform_network_driver`

 This is a convenience command to populate the `network_driver` field on the `Platform` model.
 This is useful for users who have upgraded from Nautobot 1.5.x to 1.6.x and have not yet populated the `network_driver` field on the `Platform` model.
 By default, this command will attempt to map the `Platform.napalm_driver` field to a matching `network_driver` value through the `netutils.lib_mapper.NAPALM_LIB_MAPPER` mapping.
 If no match is found, the value of the `Platform.slug` field will be used as the `network_driver` instead.
 These behaviors can be modified through the `--no-use-slug-field` and `--no-use-napalm-driver-field` arguments.
 If the `--interactive` argument is provided, the user will be prompted to confirm each change.
+By default, the `network_driver` field will only be populated if it is currently empty.
+Use `--force` to overwrite existing values.

 !!! important
-    The `Platform.slug` field will be removed in Nautobot v2.0.0.
+    The `Platform.slug` field will be removed in Nautobot v2.0.
 We recommend populating the `network_driver` field with the appropriate value before upgrading to v2.0 or higher if you're using any Nautobot apps or jobs that connect to devices.

+!!! note
+    Some Nautobot apps (eg: Device Onboarding and Golden Config) require the `Platform.slug` to be set to the netmiko driver name in Nautobot v1.X.
+If you are using these apps, you should inspect your platforms' `slug` and `napalm_driver` fields to determine whether the `--no-use-slug-field` and `--no-use-napalm-driver-field` arguments should be used in your environment.

 ```no-highlight
 nautobot-server populate_platform_network_driver [--no-use-slug-field | --no-use-napalm-driver-field] [--interactive]